Trees and high hedges

 What do I do next?

 Only the owner or the occupier of affected dwellings can bring a complaint.
-It is however unlikely that someone would be in a position to complain shortly after moving into a property as they would need to have some experience of the adverse effects of the hedge and to have taken steps to negotiate a solution with the neighbour.
 Tenants should check their tenancy agreement before contacting the Council.

-You will need to return the form together with the fee and evidence that you have approached your neighbours recently and been rebuffed.
-There is no time limit for this, though we expect to see evidence that contact with your neighbour has been within the previous few months.
+You'll need to return the form together with the fee and evidence that you have approached your neighbours recently to try and resolve the issue amicably.

-The Council has powers to require an owner to reduce the height of any hedge that meets the criteria above so that it reduces the nuisance caused to neighbours.
-The Council cannot cause any tree or hedge to be removed under these powers (though an owner is at liberty to do so if he thinks that an easier solution), and cannot require a hedge to be lowered more than needed to remove the nuisance.
-The Council cannot order that a hedge is reduced below 2 metres in height.
+The council has powers to require an owner to reduce the height of any hedge that meets the criteria above so that it reduces the nuisance caused to neighbours.
+The Council cannot cause any tree or hedge to be removed under these powers (though an owner can do so if they think that is an easier solution), and cannot require a hedge to be lowered more than needed to remove the nuisance.
+The council cannot order that a hedge is reduced below 2 metres in height.

 My problem is not covered by this Act - what can I do?

-You have the common law right to cut back to your boundary any tree or hedge branches that overhang your land (unless you live in a conservation area or the tree is protected by order, in which case the Council's permission should be sought).
-You do not have any right to lop the top of such trees or hedges.
+You have the common law right to cut back to your boundary any tree or hedge branches that overhang your land (unless you live in a conservation area or the tree is protected by a TPO order, in which case the council's permission should be sought).
+You do not have any right to "lop" the top of such trees or hedges.
 Likewise you can cut back any roots.
 It is courteous to inform your neighbour first, and agree on the best way to dispose of any pruned branches rather than throwing them back over the fence.

 Hedgeline is an organisation for those who are campaigning about high hedges.
 It gives useful advice for making a complaint.